SlavaInder/209AS_Text_Entry/README.md

 # 209AS_Text_Entry
-Bake-off1 project 209AS
+This is a repo contains Bake-off project 1 made for 209AS Human-Computer Interaction course.
+\
+\
+\
 Contributors:

-Viacheslav Inderiakin
+- Viacheslav Inderiakin

-Swapnil Saha
+- Swapnil Saha